 Total CFU counts were not done for the shower head sample, but for 9/12 tap water samples with 4/9 (44.4%) showing low concentrations of total bacteria.

-Additionally, 30/66 cooling tower samples, 9/12 tap water samples and the shower head sample were screened for Legionella by amplicon sequencing, resulting in 80% positivity (24/30) of the cooling tower samples, whereas the tap water samples were negative .
+In addition to the routine methods, 30/66 cooling tower samples were screened for Legionella by amplicon sequencing, resulting in 36.6% positivity (11/30) of the cooling tower samples.

-Isolation of FLA and their endocytobionts
+Isolation of FLA and identification of their endosymbionts

 We aimed to obtain clonal monoxenic subcultures from all isolates, however, several cultures were lost due to fungal overgrowth.
 Anti-mycotics/antibiotics were applied, but nevertheless amoebae often did not survive.
 Altogether, 31/66 cooling water samples were positive for FLA in the initial culture and 26 could be specified.
 From these, 16 isolates were successfully brought into monoxenic cultures and subjected to further PCR and sequencing (Table 2).